 APOE comes in several different forms, or alleles.
 Each person inherits two APOE alleles, one from each biological parent.

 - APOE ε2 is relatively rare and may provide some protection against the disease.
 If Alzheimer's disease occurs in a person with this allele, it usually develops later in life than it would in someone with the APOE ε4 gene.

 - APOE ε3, the most common allele, is believed to play a neutral role in the disease—neither decreasing nor increasing risk.

 - APOE ε4 increases risk for Alzheimer's disease and is also associated with an earlier age of disease onset.
-A person has zero, one, or two APOE ε4 alleles.
-Having more APOE ε4 alleles increases the risk of developing Alzheimer's.
+Having one or two APOE ε4 alleles increases the risk of developing Alzheimer's.
 About 25 percent of people carry one copy of APOE ɛ4, and 2 to 3 percent carry two copies.

 APOE ε4 is called a risk-factor gene because it increases a person's risk of developing the disease.
 However, inheriting an APOE ε4 allele does not mean that a person will definitely develop Alzheimer's.
 Some people with an APOE ε4 allele never get the disease, and others who develop Alzheimer's do not have any APOE ε4 alleles.

 Recent research indicates that rare forms of the APOE allele may provide protection against Alzheimer’s disease.
 More studies are needed to determine how these variations might delay disease onset or lower a person’s risk.

 Early-Onset Alzheimer's Disease

 Early-onset Alzheimer’s disease is rare, representing less than 10 percent of all people with Alzheimer’s.
 It typically occurs between a person’s 30s and mid-60s.
 Some cases are caused by an inherited change in one of three genes.